SiriusUnity3DGameEngine/VRSocialRoom/README.md

 ## The concept
 The concept of the app is the human experience factor in VR.
 We want to build a VR experience that could lead people of all the ages to remember their best moments and feel it again.
 Another goal is stimulate the users through the option of share their museum with others, what could stimulate a more admirable way of life.
 We think that remember and share memories stimulate the persons to have more empathy and make better social connections.

-## This is the app presented for Udacity VRJam.
+## This project won 3rd place and an award for Masterful Art & Design on Udacity VRJam.

 In the present moment is only a room with some objects and movement mechanic (we had only 2 weeks to do the work).

 The movement script was did in C# with Coroutines and event trigger.
 Also was did an object that indicates movement, so the user can see and teleport through it.
 We created the objects (except the small frame called frame3) with SketchUp and Blender, and the ambient music with Logic Pro X. The PBR used was the Unity one, and we chose it because we wanted to make a higher quality graphic even in Cardboard.